 My standard rule in my class is to “take a screenshot and submit to Google Classroom.”
 This lets me know what the student was working on and if I need to provide any support I have screenshots I can use to give advice or go over it with a student.
 Students can add up to 20 attachments to a Google Classroom assignment.
 If they need more than that they can add the screenshots to a Google Slides.
+Here is how to take a partial screenshot on a Chromebook.

 Control Shift Windows Switcher Key